-Texas and Kentucky securities regulators entered emergency orders on Sept.
+Texas entered an emergency order on Sept.
 16 to stop the offering of unregistered investments in an oil-drilling program in Southern Illinois that promises to produce oil wells with a minimum return of 100% within two years and monthly income for 20 years.

 According to the Texas order, Kelcas Corp. of Owensboro, Ky., and CEO Wilhelm Lilliehöök are using sales agents to solicit Texas investors for an oil drilling project in the Illinois Basin, a geological formation underlying much of Illinois and parts of Kentucky and Indiana.

 The order alleges widespread registration and disclosure violations of the Texas Securities Act, including Kelcas and its salespeople telling potential investors that the drilling will be handled by a separate company.
 Kelcas is representing that this energy company is a top producer in the Illinois Basin and has won numerous industry awards.